myminseok/tkg-publish-images-scripts/README.md

 especially for downloading all TKG images on internet connected VM first, and transfer and upload the images to container registry on internet-restrected

-# how to use
+# How to use
-## on  internet accessible environments
+## On  internet accessible environments
 Generate the publish-images Script by following [`Generate the publish-images Script` TKG public docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-airgapped-environments.html)
 ```
 ./gen-publish-images.sh > publish-images.sh